-1. If both the left and right side inner rails (refer to Figure 2-1) have not been pre-attached to the chassis, refer to Figure 2-6 on page 16.
-Figure 2-6 shows how the inner rails are attached to the server chassis.
+1. If the left and right side inner rails (refer to Figure 2-1) have not been pre-attached to the chassis, attach them.

 Figure 2-1 Identify Sections of the Rack Rails (right side rail shown)

 2. Assemble one of the rails that attaches to the rack.
 (Refer to Figure 2-2.)